EliasDesignTech/Ecommerce/README.md

 <div align="left">

-Product sldie images must have 4 images.
+Product slide must have 4 images.

 The slide below the products must have 3 images 1440x450px.